Bug Reporting: Frequently Asked Questions

 Can player fix it on their own?
 Yes.

-An email is sent with directions on how to fix the issue.
+Your ticket is forwarded to our ZenDesk reply center and Artix Support sends a reply with directions on how to fix the issue.**

 Can player fix it on their own?
 No, but Bugs can make fixes for the player.